A manor house hotel built in 1906

 Peter Kollberg has owned Hällsnäs since March 2015.
 The manor house and all the hotel rooms have been carefully modernised and an extension built.
-In March 2019 we opened our whisky warehouse with the capacity to store 300, 30 litre barrels, by arrangement with Mackmyra Swedish Whisky.
+In March 2019 we opened our whisky warehouse with the capacity to store three hundred 30 litre barrels by arrangement with Mackmyra Swedish Whisky.

-Thomas Sjögren, who won both Chef of the Year and the TV hit Kockarnas Kamp, is at the forefront, the dining experience is a matter of course.
+With Thomas Sjögren, who won both Swedish Chef of the Year and the TV hit Battle of the Chefs, at the helm, an excellent dining experience is a given.